Indefinite Articles – How to Say “a / an / some” In Portuguese

 O João tem uns livros muito interessantes.
 John has some pretty interesting books.

-There’s also other specific cases in which you’d use them, such as:
+There are also some other specific cases in which you’d use them, such as:

 - When you want to attribute to a single subject the representation of the whole species